fundraiser

 6. Expand organizational services to students who identify as LGBTQ+ and their families.

-7. Facilitate the development and completion of a five-year plan to improve the educational outcomes of all students in general and special education children in particular of the SCUSD.
+7. Facilitate the development and completion of a five-year plan to improve the educational outcomes of all students in general and special education children in particular attending school in the SCUSD.

 8. Expand the number of BPSB Affiliates in California from 5 to ten.

-9. Develop an annual conference for CA affiliates to take place in October of 2024.
+9. Develop an annual conference for CA affiliates to take place in October of each school year.

 Equity to us means that all people regardless of race, color, creed, ethnicity, age, gender, sexual orientation, religion and/or health and ability status or any other consideration have equitable dignity, value and opportunity to participate fully in the just pursuits of economic, political, and social life in America.